Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Pienza Duomo

-The Duomo from the other side, this time showing that there is a slight lean on the campanile due to subsidence.
+The Duomo from the other side, again showing that there is a slight lean on the campanile due to subsidence.
+The back of the Palazzo Piccolomini, and its garden, are on the left.
 Fujifilm GFX 50R digital camera, 32-64mm lens (click to enlarge).

 The Duomo has been the source of some concern over the years as the apse end of the building was built out over a steep slope and there has been some subsidence.
 If you enter the building you can see that the floor is lower at the far end.
 Reinforcement work has been undertaken, and you can have a look around inside without worrying about ending up down in the valley below.